 Agile and other methodologies

-Hearing about the wonders of Agile is one thing.
+Hearing about the wonders of Agile project management is one thing.
 But it’s hard to judge something by itself—it’s more useful to compare it with other things trying to achieve the same goals.

-To that end, let’s compare Agile to two of the other big names in project management: Waterfall, which came before it, and Scrum, which came from it.
+To that end, let’s compare Agile project management to two of the other big names in project management: Waterfall, which came before it, and Scrum, which came from it.

 Agile vs Waterfall